Diabetes and Oral Care: How Diabetics Manage Gum Disease

 Why Diabetics Are More Prone to Oral Complications?

-Your diabetologist would suggest that you look after your teeth and gums; your overall oral care is highly essential while living with type 1 diabetes or type 2 diabetes.
+Your diabetologist would suggest that you look after your teeth and gums; your overall oral care is highly essential while living with type 1 diabetes or type 2 diabetes which relates to high blood sugar.

 Equally important, is that your dentist must know of your complete diabetic history.
 Whether you have been recently diagnosed or hold a long track record of the disease, your dental treatment should be updated according to your diabetic record.